-- Spoon into 12 cupcake cases and bake at 180°C for about 20 minutes or when well risen and golden.
+- Spoon into 12 cupcake holes lined with cases and bake in a preheated oven at 180℃ (350℉, Gas 4) for about 20 minutes or until well risen and golden.
 Turn out onto a wire rack to cool.

 - Simmer the blackberries in a pan with no added water for a few minutes until juicy.
 Mash and push through a sieve to extract as much juice as possible.
 Leave to cool.

-- Cream the 2nd lot of unsalted butter with the icing sugar until very light and fluffy.
+- Cream the butter with the icing sugar until very light and fluffy.

 - Briefly beat in the cream cheese until just incorporated.

 - Stir in the cooled blackberry juice until just incorporated, or leave streaky if desired.
 Spread onto the cooled cupcakes and top with a blackberry.

 Elizabeth over at Elizabeth’s Kitchen Diary has introduced a new food blogging challenge and one that is very close to my heart – Shop Local.
 I included all of the local ingredients already mentioned in my blackberry and apple cupcakes, so I’m happy to take part and help promote some of my local producers.